 Strasser joines from the European Bank for Reconstruction and Development (EBRD), where he was chief counsel in Moscow.
-He will be based in Dubai in his new role.
+He will be based in Dubai in his

 At ACWA he is charged with managing the legal function and staffing a department as the company expands.
 He plans to bring on board around seven senior hires.